daoquocphong3/Projects/README.md

 - Using SVD to predict recommendation

 ### Graph
+- Ues Pyspark to extract edges from raw data.
 - Community Detection with Girvan-Newman(from scratch and compare result with NetworkX)

 ### Vietnamese Sentiment Analysis